 Having said that, I did make my own spray and it did kill the aphids.
 I believe I may have killed a few spinach and pepper leaves in the process but definitely not the whole plant.

 I talk about this quite often.
-I was terrible at overwatering-until I bought my moisture meter.
+I was terrible at the whole watering thing-until I bought my moisture meter.
 That whole thing about sticking your finger in to see if the soil felt moist enough just did not work for me.

 I am sure this skill comes with many years of practice.
 My moisture meter has helped me keep my plants alive far longer!
 Nuff said.

-Invest in yourself and buy a moisture meter.
+Don’t throw all your hard work away.
+Buy yourself a moisture meter.
 Best $10 you’ll ever spend!